Azure/Vision-AI-DevKit-Pages/docs/_docs/07-Deploy_Model_IoT_Hub.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-03-13
+last_modified_at: 2019-03-15
 ---
-This page will help you deploy a pre-build vision model to your device through the Azure portal.
+A supported method of deploying Vision AI modules to the Vision AI DevKit is through Azure Iot Hub.

 ## What you will do

-* Deploy a pre-built sample module through the Azure portal
+* Deploy a pre-built sample module using Azure IoT Hub

 ## What you will need

 * An [IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"} configured in your Azure Subscription
-* Vision AI Dev Kit camera hardware configured and connected as an [IoT Edge device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal){:target="_blank"}
+* Vision AI Dev Kit camera hardware configured and connected to Azure IoT Hub as an [IoT Edge device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal){:target="_blank"}
 * HDMI cable
 * Monitor with an HDMI input connector